alix-tz/escriptorium-documentation/docs/walkthrough_transcribe.md

 ![image: Illustration of the transcription edit in the Transcription panel.](img/transcribe/by_hand.gif "Illustration of the transcription edit in the Transcription panel")

 You can also modify an existing transcription.
 The technique is the same as for the manual transcription: you click on the line, modify what is necessary and then press ++enter++.
-Each modification will be save in a history listing the user or model responsible for the editions.
+Each modification will be saved in a history listing the user or model responsible for each of them.

 ![image: Correction of the transcription in the Transcription panel.](img/transcribe/correction.gif "Correction of the transcription in the Transcription panel")

 ### The "Text" panel

-This panel will display the transcription as a plain succession of text lines, according to the order from the segmentation.
+This panel will display the transcription as a plain succession of text lines, according to the line order from the segmentation.
+This line order will be either determined by the segmentation model, or by the order chosen by the user when they segmented the image (See in [Segmentation](walkthrough_segment.md)).

 ![image: Text panel on eScriptorium (access button framed in red)](img/transcribe/text_panel.png "Text panel on eScriptorium (access button framed in red)")